Mintbase/Grants-Program/applications/partage-lock.md

 ## Future Plans
 - **How you intend to use, enhance, promote, and support your project in the short term** We have many marketing-based options available for short-term support.
 Some examples are:
-Paid Digital Advertising on platforms like Meta, Instagram, or Google Ads to reach a broader audience.
+    - Paid Digital Advertising on platforms like Meta, Instagram, or Google Ads to reach a broader audience.
-Social Media Campaigns to create awareness, engage potential users, and build a community around Partage Lock.
+    - Social Media Campaigns to create awareness, engage potential users, and build a community around Partage Lock.
 Leverage visuals, user testimonials, and educational content to showcase the platform's features and benefits.
-Collaborations with Influencer and/or Brand Partnerships in the sharing economy, technology, or blockchain space.
+    - Collaborations with Influencer and/or Brand Partnerships in the sharing economy, technology, or blockchain space.
 Their endorsement can lend credibility to Partage Lock and help reach a wider audience.
-We would continue to create high-quality content, including LinkedIn blog posts, articles, and infographics, to highlight the value proposition of Partage Lock.
+    - We would continue to create high-quality content, including LinkedIn blog posts, articles, and infographics, to highlight the value proposition of Partage Lock.
-Community Engagement Events can be advantageous to actively engage with the community, address questions, and showcase the platform's functionality.
+    - Community Engagement Events can be advantageous to actively engage with the community, address questions, and showcase the platform's functionality.
 This can strengthen user relationships and generate positive word-of-mouth - and can be considered for PR Campaigns.

 - **The team's long-term plans and intentions about it.**
-Grow adopters within the Near ecosystem and the Master Lock customers.
+    - Grow adopters within the Near ecosystem and the Master Lock customers.
-Deploy networks of lockers on public infrastructures through smart city partnerships and universities.
+    - Deploy networks of lockers on public infrastructures through smart city partnerships and universities.
-Diversify our solutions to other kinds of shared items and gated content (digital, like described above in the “what partage lock will not provide” section)
+    - Diversify our solutions to other kinds of shared items and gated content (digital, like described above in the “what partage lock will not provide” section)
-Integrate our locks-in starters for shared cars, scooters, or other electronic items available after payment.
+    - Integrate our locks-in starters for shared cars, scooters, or other electronic items available after payment.
+    - Attend conferences (web3FC in Barcelona in April, Bitcoin 2024 in Nashville in July, …) to present Partage and onboard customers.

 ## Additional Information :heavy_plus_sign:
 **How did you hear about the Grants Program?**